 - Place dough in 2 quart bowl sprayed with oil.
 Cover with plastic wrap.

 - At this point you can put in your refrigerator overnight and take out 2-3 hours before you plan on using it.
-(When I put in the fridge overnight I use a gallon storage bag.)
+(You can put in a large bowl and cover with plastic wrap or place in a gallon storage bag.
+Be sure to spray with oil before placing dough in he bowl or bag.)

 - Or, put in draft free area, let rise 2 hours and use that day.